escape2020/school2021/participants_logbook.md

 * This was my first summer school and I am very grateful that I attended it.
 The organisation was great, all the tutors very friendly and always willing to help and the materials provided extremely helpful.
   The contents tought provide a very mighty tool and I will try to integrate it to my workflow.
 Many thanks!
 Robert Kamlah

+* This was my first experience with a school in data science and it was a wonderful one.
+I learnt a lot and the organization was great.
+Thank you all for that effort and everything you taught us.
+Greetings from Peru.
+Jaime Hoefken